langdoc-minawao/langdoc-minawao/index.md

+---
+title: "LangDoc in Minawao - Home"
+layout: default
+---

-# 🗣️🌎 Welcome to the Project "Documentation of Chinene and Dghwede in the language ecology of the UNHCR camp of Minawao, Cameroon"
+🗣️🌎 Welcome to the Project "Documentation of Chinene and Dghwede in the language ecology of the UNHCR camp of Minawao, Cameroon"

 A collaborative, multi-stream research initiative bringing together
 **fieldwork, data, analysis, tools, and outreach.**